 The detective bureau is staffed with four full-time investigators, including a division specifically devoted to juvenile crime investigation and prevention.
-In a co-operative effort with the city schools, the police department maintains a School Resource Officer on the premises of the high school/middle school campus to assist with student counseling, truancy, security, traffic and any other issues that arise during the school day.
+In a cooperative effort with the city schools, the police department maintains a School Resource Officer on the premises of the high school/middle school campus to assist with student counseling, truancy, security, traffic and any other issues that arise during the school day.

 A traffic division is primarily responsible for traffic law enforcement and safety through the use of motorcycles and minimally marked cars.
 They are also involved in teaching safety programs, including third grade seat belt classes and Safety Town.

 For tactical operations and large-scale manpower needs, the department turns to the Southwest Enforcement Bureau.
-Along with seventeen other cities, we participate in intensive training exercises and pool resources and manpower for more efficient use of limited tax money.
+Along with 16 other cities, we participate in intensive training exercises and pool resources and manpower for more efficient use of limited tax money.

-Our animal control division is available on a full-time basis for the enforcement of animal related ordinances, adoptive services for abandoned animals, education for residents of all ages, and rehabilitation of wildlife.
+Our Animal Control Division is available on a full-time basis for the enforcement of animal-related ordinances, adoptive services for abandoned animals, education for residents of all ages and rehabilitation of wildlife.

-Along with the traditional police function, the department plays an active role in many community oriented programs, including kindergarten screening and fingerprinting, career days, community events, government classes, and drug awareness education for parents and teachers.
+Along with the traditional police function, the department plays an active role in many community-oriented programs, including Kindergarten screening and fingerprinting, career days, community events, government classes and drug awareness education for parents and teachers.
 The department also has a Reserve Officer program with volunteers that patrol city parks and other areas and assist sworn officers with traffic control and carry out other duties as needed.
 The members of the Reserves sponsor local sports teams, underwrite scholarships to local high school students, purchase supplies for Safety Town and D.A.R.E. and make donations to other local organizations and charities.